elarcoiris/ios-webview-tester/README.md

 A test harness for developers to view WebView content from an external website, within an iOS app.
 It allows for https on localhost to satisfy iOS App Transport Security settings.

-### If your site uses express, capture and redirect the http request to https.
+### If your server uses express, capture and redirect the http request to https
 Add this to your app.js file:
 ```
 app.use(function(req, res, next) {
   const xfp =